 Why We Recommend

 Axiology started out creating clean, “evil-free” lipsticks.
-Today, they carry a range of products including lipsticks, lip balms, and lip crayons, as well as some hand care products.
+Today, they carry a range of zero waste products including lipsticks, lip balms, and lip crayons, as well as some hand care products.
 Ericka Rodriguez, a makeup enthusiast, founded the brand after her dissatisfied experience with the vegan lipsticks available on the market.
 Her solution?
 To successfully create better quality options all on a mission to make the most ethical lipsticks on the planet.

 Why We Recommend